Mr-Methodical/HockeyFitnessApp/README.md

 [![Tutorial Video](youtube_new.png)](https://www.youtube.com/watch?v=lZBOAnDxPo4)

+## AI Assistance Disclosure

+GitHub Copilot was used to support code development.
+All code was reviewed and adapted by me to ensure it functions as intended, and I was actively involved in the design and structure of the project.

 ## Hockey Accountability App

 A React Native Expo application for hockey team accountability, featuring coach and player dashboards, workout logging, and team leaderboards.